node-organic/organic-alchemy-deployed-cells-info/README.md

-# organic-alchemy-started-cells-info
+# organic-alchemy-deployed-cells-info

-An `Array` implementation with organic alchemy inside.
+An `Array` implementation of deployed cells.
+Maintains unique presence of deployed cells and their offspring (running) instances.

 ## methods